Legal Advice for Tax Debt — 274 results

 The IRS primarily operates on a first contact basis.
 Taxpayers who come forward to correct a problem before they are caught generally are treated better, pay less penalties and avoid... more

-Written by attorney Nathan Carr, about 2 months ago.
+Written by attorney Nathan Carr, 3 months ago.

 Income tax debt can be wiped out in bankruptcy.
 Many times, taxpayers and even some tax and legal professionals are not aware that income tax debt can be wiped out in bankruptcy.
 However,... more